absalguero/fgc-top-players/news/Comparing-Phenoms-Street-Fighter-6-Tier-List-with-Competitive-Data.md

 ## Alignments Between Phenom and Data

 Some of Phenom’s top placements match closely with competitive results.
-For example, **Ryu** is in S-tier on both Phenom’s list and our site’s rankings, where he holds a **CPV of 10.00**, the highest in the game.
+For example, **Ryu** is in S-tier on both Phenom’s list and our site’s rankings, where he holds a **CPV of 99.99**, the highest in the game.
 Phenom’s recognition of Ryu’s rise reflects the character’s recent buffs and consistent high-level performances across global events.

-Similarly, **Ed** earns a spot among the best on both lists, with a **CPV of 9.44** in our data.
+Similarly, **Ed** earns a spot among the best on both lists, with a **CPV of 94.40** in our data.
 These shared rankings reinforce the idea that Ryu and Ed have established themselves as cornerstones of the *SF6* meta.
 They are versatile, powerful, and tournament-proven.

 ## Positive Divergences

-Some placements showcase Phenom’s distinct perspective as a top competitor. **Chun-Li**, for example, is in **A-tier** on Phenom’s list but sits in **S-tier** on our site with a CPV of **9.20**.
+Some placements showcase Phenom’s distinct perspective as a top competitor. **Chun-Li**, for example, is in **A-tier** on Phenom’s list but sits in **S-tier** on our site with a CPV of **92.03**.
 This isn’t a disagreement so much as a difference in approach.
 Phenom may be factoring in how demanding she is to play at peak efficiency, while the data reflects her consistent tournament results.
 Together, these viewpoints give players a more complete picture of her true potential.

 **JP** is another example.
 Phenom ranks him higher than our B-tier CPV placement, suggesting he values JP’s oppressive zoning and control tools more heavily than results data alone might indicate.
-This kind of variance is valuable — it encourages players to look deeper at characters that can thrive in the right hands or under specific conditions.
+This kind of variance is valuable, it encourages players to look deeper at characters that can thrive in the right hands or under specific conditions.

 **Ken**, a long-time fan favorite, sees one of the largest contrasts.
-Phenom places him in **B+ tier**, whereas our CPV metrics position him in **C-tier (1.79)**.
+Phenom places him in **B+ tier**, whereas our CPV metrics position him in **C-tier (17.79)**.
 While tournament numbers show Ken’s dominance tapering off since earlier patches, Phenom’s continued faith in the character points to how strong Ken remains in practiced hands and certain matchups.

 ## Shared Takeaways